Cabbage thoran is my favorite Indian side dish.

 3. Onion, carrots, and shredded coconut

-This recipe also includes a small amount of onion and carrot.
-Onion adds a slightly sweet and caramelized flavor, whereas the carrot is essentially for the color.
+This recipe also includes a small amount of onion and carrots.
+Pearl onions adds a slightly sweet and caramelized flavor, whereas the carrot is essentially for the color.

-- Cut the onion or shallots into slices, or you may chop it.
+- Cut the onion or shallots into slices, or you may chop them.

 - Cut the carrot into fine julienne and set aside.